Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Conclusion and Future Work

 We present a comprehensive and up-to-date study of LLMs and their variants tailored for the analysis of forecasting problems in transportation and human mobility scenarios.
+By introducing a new taxonomy, we categorize and assess prominent techniques in each domain, highlighting their respective strengths, limitations, and practical applications.
+We aim to not only describe the current landscape but also provide a structured perspective that could serve as a foundational reference for future work in this emerging field.

-Our purpose is to offer a fresh perspective on this dynamic research direction by designing a novel taxonomy that categorizes the reviewed methods.
-We go beyond mere description by summarizing the most prominent techniques in each category, diving into their strengths and limitations, and finally, we aspire for this survey to act as a spark, igniting further interest and sustaining a deep-seated enthusiasm for research in the realm of LLMs and their uses in transportation systems.
+Looking forward, we see numerous research opportunities to advance the use of LLMs in forecasting tasks in transportation systems.
+Key areas include the development of interpretable models that integrate theories in transportation domain, the establishment of privacy-preserving techniques suitable for LLMs in real-world deployments, and the creation of standardized, open-source datasets that support cross-regional transportation applications.
+We aspire for this survey to act as a spark, igniting further interest and sustaining a deep-seated enthusiasm for research in LLMs and their uses in transportation systems.